By Michelle Gage, Houzz

 2. Maximize space.
 Fit a bookcase wherever you can.
-If the wall is slender, as pictured here, you’ll gain some shelf space without giving up too much square footage.
+If the wall is slender, you’ll gain some shelf space without giving up too much square footage.
 This is one of the best ways to take advantage of overlooked or hard-to-decorate spaces.

 3. Go all the way up.
 If you want to add dramatic floor-to-ceiling bookshelves, make your dreams a reality.
 Add a library ladder to reach the highest levels while creating a classically cool look.